-Whether your not your clients show it, they are experiencing fear when they come to you.
+Whether or not your clients show it, they are experiencing fear when they come to you.
 They’re concerned about losing their life savings, businesses, relationships, or health.
 Sometimes, a client’s life may be at stake.

 But how can a law firm or attorney build an empathetic connection with a prospective client?

 - Listen and take notes.
 Then, be able to recall the information the client gave you without having to ask a second time.
-This also shows attention to detail.
+This shows attention to detail.

-Law Firm Marketing Tips and Tactics
+Law Firm Marketing Tips

 Think like the client.